cloudbiskuit/notefort/README.md

 ### Provision AWS Infrastructure and EKS Cluster
 To intialize Terraform state in the newly created bucket, and provision the AWS infrastructure and the EKS cluster resources, run the GitHub Actions workflow `Infrastructure - Provision`.

+**Note**: For advanced engineers, refactor the Terraform files into `modules` to make the code ready for multiple environments (e.g., development and production).
+Additionaly, modify terraform `init` and `apply` commands to account for `.tfvars` files.

 ### Map IAM User to Kubernetes RBAC
 To map the IAM user to Kubernetes RBAC, run the GitHub Actions workflow `EKS - Map`.